Your path to becoming a nurse educator or nurse leader

 - Copy of active, unrestricted nursing license

-- Official GRE or MAT scores (required if cumulative undergraduate GPA is below 3.5)
+- Official GRE or MAT scores if requested by program director

 - Undergraduate Statistics course within the past 10 years*